Franciscaalex/kedocamp-shortly-clon/README.md

-# 🔗 URL Shortly Web App
+🔗 URL Shortly Web App

 ## 📌 Overview

 This project is a simple **URL shortening web application** inspired by the Shortly design.
-It allows users to input a long URL, generate a shortened version using an API, and copy the result بسهولة.
+It allows users to input a long URL, generate a shortened version using an API, and copy the result.

 ## 🚀 Features